Mena-Saleh/Photo-Gallery/README.md

 Users can view public photos and see details such as the owner's username, description (if available from Unsplash), photo name (not provided by Unsplash), and number of likes.
 Liking a photo is a visual feature only and does not register with Unsplash.

 For the local album, users can add photos via the add-photo page.
 Due to storage limitations (photos are saved as data URLs), it is recommended to keep photo uploads under 5MB.
-The provided "Testing Thumbnails" folder contains sample images.
+The provided "Thumbnails" folder contains sample images.
 Users can delete photos from local storage by clicking the trash icon and confirming the action.

 ## Dependencies and Setup